 4. A private entrepreneur

 A private entrepreneur is a self-employed person or a solopreneur.
-You can easily engage in small-scale businessactivities, mainly based on your own work input.
+You can easily engage in small-scale business activities.
+Mainly based on your own work input.
 In many countries, this is the largest group of entrepreneurs.
-For example, cultural entrepreneurs are more less forced to become self-employed.
+For example, cultural entrepreneurs are more or less forced to become self-employed.

-Some claim that the self-employed person is not the same as the entrepreneurial owner-manager of a company because they are not growing a business, but only trying to earn a living.
+Some claim that the self-employed person is not the same as the entrepreneurial owner-manager of a company because they are not growing a business.
+They are only trying to earn a living.
 However, that’s not accurate.
-Many self-employed people are very entrepreneurial working in multiple projects at the same time, but simply don’t want the burden of being responsible for employees.
+Many self-employed people are very entrepreneurial.
+They are working on multiple projects alongside but simply don’t want the burden of being responsible for employees.

 5. The lifestyle entrepreneur

-This entrepreneur sees entrepreneurship is a way of life.
+This entrepreneur sees entrepreneurship as a way of life.
 As long as it is fun to do, they keep going.
-Even if the companyis growing, and they still enjoy the entrepreneurial lifestyle, they will continue.
-However, the minute the fun starts to fade away, they rethink their strategy or even stop their business, to start something different.
+Even if their company is growing and they still enjoy the entrepreneurial lifestyle, they continue.
+However, the minute the fun starts to fade away, they rethink their strategy or even stop their business to create something different.
 In that sense, you could also speak of a funpreneur.